GUTENBERG - German Speaking Students' Association

 During the Leadership Training participants worked both with the trainer and in breakout rooms, simulating the position of a leader and identifying their role and duties both in a team and in the society.
 In this way, students were able to gain a better understanding of the concept of involvement in civil society, arguing the need for such a contribution from their generation.
 After the end of the training programme, the participants were involved in a networking session, designed to activate and engage them in "get to know each other" games and discussions on current issues.

-Next, in february young people from the Gutenberg initiative groups benefited from a comprehensive training programme on project management.
-Through this programme, the students gained more in-depth knowledge about the process of organizing a project and were able to put it into practice through applied exercises in groups.
+Next, young people from the Gutenberg initiative groups benefited from a comprehensive training programme on project management.
+Through this programme, the students gained more in-depth knowledge about the process of organising a project and were able to put it into practice through applied exercises in groups.
 These trainings also served as an information base for the preparation of larger projects that the initiative groups will implement in May and June.